 Transplanting African Violets

-African Violets are excellent candidates for transplanting into our Hydroponic System.
-The "wicking action" of the LECA pebbles provide and even balance of moisture and air to the roots.
-Strong roots make healthy plants
+Grow amazing African Violets with our Hydroponic System!
+The "wicking action" of the LECA pebbles provide the perfect balance of moisture and air to the roots.
+Strong roots make healthy plants.

 AFV-01.jpg